Laryngeal theory: Pronunciation

 Considerable debate still surrounds the pronunciation of the laryngeals and various arguments have been given to pinpoint their exact place of articulation.
-Firstly, the effect these sounds have had on adjacent phonemes is well documented.
+According to the linguist Donald Ringe, it can be concluded with great certainty that all the laryngeals were obstruents, as they abide by the known rules of Proto-Indo-European obstruent syllabification.
+Further evidence regarding the pronunciation of the laryngeals may derive from their effects on adjacent phonemes.
 The evidence from Hittite and Uralic is sufficient to conclude that these sounds were guttural, pronounced rather back in the vocal tract.
 The same evidence is also consistent with the assumption that they were fricative sounds (as opposed to approximants or stops), an assumption that is strongly supported by the behaviour of laryngeals in consonant clusters, which is comparable to that of the coronal fricative *s.

 *h₁

 J. E. Rasmussen suggested a consonantal realization for h₁ as the voiceless glottal fricative /[h]/ with a syllabic allophone /[ə]/ (mid central unrounded vowel).This is supported by the closeness of /[ə]/ to /[e]/ (with which it combines in Greek), its failure (unlike h₂ and h₃) to create an auxiliary vowel in Greek and Tocharian when it occurs between a semivowel and a consonant, and the typological likelihood of an /[h]/ given the presence of aspirated consonants in PIE.

 Winfred Lehmann theorized, based on inconsistent reflexes in Hittite, that there were two h₁ sounds: a glottal stop /[ʔ]/ and an h sound /[h]/ as in English hat.
 Robert S. P. Beekes suggested that h₁ is always a glottal stop /[ʔ]/.